dldinternet/editabletuple/README.md

 Each instance of a class created by the editabletuple function's fields can be accessed by index et[i] or by fieldname et.name.

+If you provide a validator, it will be used when new instances are created and updated.

 To install just use `python3 -m pip install editabletuple`.

 Or just copy the `editabletuple.py` file which is self-contained and depends